 Causes of Low/Negative Levels

-The HLA-B27 test does not measure the amount of the protein.
-Instead, it only checks whether the protein is present or absent.
+The HLA-B27 test does not measure quantity.
+It only determines whether the protein is present or absent.

 A negative result means: